 The first program, Beckman Scholars, is an undergraduate scholarship program that selects promising young individuals for annual awards.
 Scholarships last two summers and one academic year and allow undergraduates to pursue research in chemistry, biochemistry, and biological and medical sciences with in-depth faculty mentoring.
 Past recipients can be found here.

-The second major program is the Beckman Young Investigator award.
+The second major program is the Beckman Postdoctoral Fellows award.
 This award supports a 3-year postdoctoral project for early-career academics whose projects show promise for major breakthroughs in their research fields, which again are loosely defined as life sciences and chemical sciences.
 Applicants must have been in their tenure track for no more than three years.
 Past recipients can be found here.

 Faculty members selected for the Young Investigators Program must work in the “chemical and life sciences,” and should have projects that have the potential to “foster the invention of methods, instruments and materials that will open up new avenues of research in science.”
-The grants provide support early-career faculty for four.
+The grants provide support for four early-career faculty.
 To qualify, projects must be a “truly high-risk” new direction in research, and the applicant cannot have received a “major award from another institution.”
 Past grantees can be found here.